Pork / BBQ Pit

 of coals in the BBQ pit.
 This will create a barrier between

-the hot coals and create a smoky flavor the bbq as it cooks.
+the hot coals and create a smoky flavor as it cooks.

 Place the lid on the pit and cover with the dirt you dug out